PleXone2019/arissploit/README.md

 # About arissploit framework

-    INFO: Arissploit Framework is a database of exploits, viruses and tools for penetration testing.
-Arissploit is a powerful framework includes a lot of tools for beginners.
-You can explore kernel vulnerabilities, network vulnerabilities and etc.
+    INFO: Arissploit is simple framework that has been made for penetration testing tools.
+Arissploit Framework offers simple structure, basic CLI, and useful features for penetration testing tools developing.

 # How to install arissploit